HappyHackingOrange/Wildlife-Behavior-Classification/README.md

 ## Spatiotemporal Analysis

-A spatiotemporal analysis method called T-LoCoH (Time Local Convex Hull) is used to construct home ranges and exploring spati-temporal patterns in movement data.
+A spatiotemporal analysis method called T-LoCoH (Time Local Convex Hull) is used to construct home ranges and exploring spatiotemporal patterns in movement data.
 It is a extension of the LoCoH method but includes time in the analysis.

 ## Author